redkashmir7/Chris_Challenge/README.md

 - `jq` and `curl` tools installed for running the test script

 ## Deployment Instructions
+1. Move into web_server directory:
+    - cd web_server
-1. Initialize Terraform:
+2. Initialize Terraform:
     - terraform init
-2. Validate the configuration:
+3. Validate the configuration:
     - terrafrom validate
-3. Preview the changes to be made:
+4. Preview the changes to be made:
     - terraform plan
-4. Apply the configuration:
+5. Apply the configuration:
     - terraform apply